wave-centre/cibig/docs/course_materials/OMICS/omics.md

 Before mapping we need to index reference file!
 Check bwa-mem2 index command line.

 * Go into the directory banks
-* Index the reference with reference.fasta
+* Index the reference fasta file with the subcommand `index`

 ``` bash
 bwa-mem2 index reference.fasta